Sex, relationships and commitment phobes

 Why you may have issues with commitment

-- You’re perfectly normal!
+Remember that a certain fear of commitment is normal.
 If you were able to jump into a big commitment without any thought it might mean you actually don’t care that much.
 Worrying at least shows that you care and take the idea of commitment seriously.

 How to handle it

-- Talk it out.
 Instead of constantly going back and forth and arguing about your inability to commit, sit down and have a proper talk where you each get the chance to speak without being interrupted.
 Often times, a quiet but public place is the best area to chat about things.
 You could go for a long walk or sit in a quiet pub and hash it all out.

-- Think of a compromise.
 Maybe you don’t want to see your partner every day or live together, but maybe you could see each other three times a week rather than twice.

-- Bring in the professionals.
 If you are not sure what you want, seek out some counselling.
 You could also attend couple’s counselling – together is best, but it is possible to attend couples counselling on an individual basis.

-- Listen to your heart.
 It truly knows what you want and need and has the ability to get beyond what your mind is trying to frighten you with.

 Remember: The age of sexual consent in Ireland is 17.
 If you're over 16, you can consent to medical treatment including any treatment or tests needed.